szachovy/superset-cluster/tests/TESTING.md

 # Testing

+Main tests catalog of `superset-cluster`.

+## Testing objectives and procedures

 Testing consist of two modules:
-* `setup`: Sets up Terraform infrastructure which typically consist of 6 docker containers imitating standalone nodes, where:
+* `setup`: Generates / makes changes in files (see [SECURITY.md](../docs/SECURITY.md)), and sets up Terraform infrastructure which typically consist of 5 docker containers imitating standalone nodes from the [architecture](../docs/ARCHITECTURE.md), where:
-  * `<node-prefix>-0` is ...
+  * `<node-prefix>-0` is the primary management node
+  * `<node-prefix>-1` is the primary mysql node
+  * `<node-prefix>-2` is the secondary mysql node
+  * `<node-prefix>-3` is the secondary mysql node
+  * `<node-prefix>-4` is the superset node
   ...
-* `testsuite`: Ansible playbook that run testsuite against applied terraform infrastructure.
+* `testsuite`: Ansible playbook running testsuite against applied terraform infrastructure, that include:

-## Testing objectives and procedures

-Ansible testsuite include: ...
   * [Infrastructure](testsuite/roles/testing/tasks/infrastructure.yml) tests: Conditional checks if the [requirements](../README.md#requirements) of generated infrastructure are meet.
   * [System](testsuite/roles/testing/tasks/system.yml) tests: Simulated end-to-end deployment process of `superset-cluster` against terraform generated infrastructure instead of user provided hosts.
   * [Functional](testsuite/roles/testing/tasks/functional.yml) tests: ... meet the requirements for the end user ...

 ## Running tests

 ### Host requirements

-Tests would fail if the host system is unable to hold 6 <...> containers running in parallel.
+Tests would fail if the host system is unable to hold 5 <...> containers running in parallel.
 It has been tested on: ...
 <RAM> ...